 Dress up your front yard with a mailbox garden.
-With some hardy plants and mulch, your mailbox garden will make you the envy of the neighborhood.
+With some hardy plants and mulch, your mailbox garden will bring colorful blooms and even some flowers you can cut and bring inside.

 Creating a mailbox garden can be as elaborate or as simple as you want.